adrianwestermeier/OMM_Group825/README.md

 Also you can get any meme you have added to the set under http://localhost:3005/memes/NAME_OF_MEME.png

-Note: "top" and "bottom" have to be passed.
-If no text is to be assigned, then leave it empty.
-Example with no top text: {"title":"TITLE", "name":"NAME_OF_MEME", "top":"", "bottom":"TEXT"}

 ### Get a set of memes
 You can also get a set of memes by searching after a title or a part of a title.
 All generated Memes with that title are given as a zip file.
+The specified Maximum amount of retrieved images is 10.
 As above you can use a json like this
 ```
 {
     "search": (PART_OF_)TITLE,